Droz (wrestler): World Wrestling Federation (1998–1999)

 Drozdov made his World Wrestling Federation (WWF) debut in 1998.
 He claimed the natural ability to regurgitate on command, and WWF management decided to use this as his gimmick.
 In the documentary Beyond the Mat, his meeting with Vince McMahon is shown, with McMahon requesting Drozdov to vomit into a trashcan in his office.

 Drozdov first wrestled in dark matches and on WWF Shotgun Saturday Night.
-He debuted on Raw is War on the May 25, 1998 episode as an associate of the Legion of Doom.
+He debuted on Raw is War on the May 25, 1998 episode (taped May 19) as an associate of the Legion of Doom.
 Dubbed Puke, he was the unofficial third member of the group.
 In late 1998, he competed in the WWF Brawl for All tournament, making it to the semifinals before losing to Bradshaw.

 Droz was involved in a confrontation involving L.O.D. member Hawk's alcoholism.
 In this confrontation, Hawk was seen by his partner Animal as unfit to wrestle and Droz was tapped to take Hawk's place in the tag team.
 The situation ended with accusations that he had been the "enabler" of Hawk's problems and had dosed the L.O.D. member to take his place in the team.
 During this segment, Hawk was shown to have been pushed off the TitanTron by Droz.

 The feud culminated at the UK pay-per-view WWF Capital Carnage when the L.O.D. team of Droz and Animal took on The Headbangers.
 During the match, Drozdov entered the ring to defend Animal who was on the receiving end of an illegal double-team by The Headbangers.
 While the referee was occupied ushering Thrasher out of the ring, Mosh rolled up Drozdov, and the referee turned around and made the three count.
 Animal, enraged that Puke got involved, began to brawl with him before walking away from the ring in disgust, effectively ending Drozdov's run with L.O.D.

 After Drozdov's stint with the L.O.D., efforts were made to rebrand his persona, including one involving a series of skits called Droz's World, where he would tell stories about his life as a professional wrestler.
 He started to come into his own after turning heel.
 Drozdov started to build a stable of wrestlers who shared his bizarre lifestyle.
 He added Prince Albert to his faction as his personal "body piercing artist" and Key, alleged to be Droz's dealer.
 At Royal Rumble, Droz competed in the royal rumble match where he was eliminated by Mabel.
 On the Sunday Night Heat before WrestleMania XV, Droz competed in a Battle Royal to determine #1 contenders to the WWF Tag Team Championship making it to the final four before being eliminated.
 At SummerSlam, Droz and Prince Albert competed in a Tag team turmoil match to determine #1 contenders to the WWF Tag Team Championship which was won by The Acolytes (Faarooq and Bradshaw).

 Pro Wrestling Illustrated ranked Drozdov #142 of the top 500 singles wrestlers in the PWI 500 in 1999.